-- If a student is ineligible during a season of his/her sport or activity, he/she is excluded from participation until a subsequent quarter grade report makes him/her eligible. - A student's eligibility is determined at the end of each quarter.
+- If a student is ineligible during a season of his/her sport or activity, he/she is excluded from participation for that season. - A student's eligibility is determined at the end of each quarter.

 Attendance and Participation Policy

 - A student must attend at least half of his/her classes to participate in that day's activity or athletic experience. - If a student attends school, he/she should also attend practice, even if he/she does not suit up. - If a student misses school for illness, he/she cannot attend practice. - If a student does not participate in P.E. because of injury or illness, he/she may attend practice but not physically participate.